cse110-sp21-group2/to-do-journal-app/specs/pitch/starting-pitch.md

 As a person, Trai is creative, disciplined, studious, focused, and reserved.
 All of these personality traits combined have helped him achieve a 4.0 GPA.
 Trai is particularly good at writing poetry, knitting, and has good memory retention.
 He enjoys reading, writing (poetry in particular), birdwatching, and nature.

 With the onset of Covid, Trai wished that he could organize his classes much more efficiently with a digital bullet journal.
 His lack of familiarity with online materials proved to be a disaster when classes moved online.
-However, Traj is concerned about his minimal experience with technology preventing him from transitioning to a digital bullet journal, and his partial color blindness keeping him from properly using it.
+However, Trai is concerned about his minimal experience with technology preventing him from transitioning to a digital bullet journal, and his partial color blindness keeping him from properly using it.

 By using our product, Trai will be able to pick up the digital medium relatively easily due to our intuitive design.
 Our product will allow him to link notes and tasks with certain classes, and keep track of all of his links in the same place.
 Trai's concerns regarding his color blindness will also be answered with accessibility features like our high-contrast mode.

+<br><br>

 ![image](https://user-images.githubusercontent.com/56616510/116929723-ae168680-ac13-11eb-958b-3e6bba76556b.png)
 ### Name: Susanna Kim
 Susanna is a second year arts major and is an avid user of an analog bullet journal.
 She runs a bullet journaling blog online, where she does bullet journal reviews and has a large following of 10k.
 She is also a student mentor.

 As a person, Susanna is patient and outgoing, but her personality shines in being artsy and detail oriented.
 Aside from taking care of plants, she takes on interests in graphic design and bullet journaling.
-She has a moderate knowledge about technology as she runs a blog and has a status on social media.
+She has moderate knowledge about technology as she runs a blog and has a presence on social media.

 With technology growing faster than ever, Susanna wanted to catch up with the current times and transition more towards technology.
 Specifically, she wants to transition into using a digital bullet journal.
 Since she is used to using technology, her main concerns with using a digital bullet journal lie in the degree of personalization she is allowed, and its effectiveness compared to the analog form, of which she is much more experienced with.